hinaccurate/IMGD5010_BYOBinary/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: _TK_

-* The basic pasta shape is "macaroni".
+* The basic pasta shape is "macaroni", and the first macaroni placed in the macaronus always starts in the top cell, rotated to make a "C".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: _TK_

-* The first macaroni placed in the macaronus always starts in the upper-left corner.
-Subsequent macaroni are placed clockwise until the macaronus is filled, but macaroni can continue to be layered over one another until a new macaronus is added to the maCart drawing.
+* Subsequent macaroni are placed clockwise until the macaronus is filled, but macaroni can continue to be layered over one another until the command to add a new macaronus to the maCart drawing is given.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: _TK_

-* Macaroni always start "C" shaped in its cell.
-Additional commands can be given to manipulate the macaroni until a new macaroni is added to the next cell.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: _TK_